HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 ## Process Tip #13: Zoom Pin Video

-From @Rick 1210E WM6M If you're using Zoom: "when asking the applicant to show his/her room and ID, click on the applicant's ellipsis (those three dots) and select "Pin Video".
+From Rick WM6M If you're using Zoom: "when asking the applicant to show his/her room and ID, click on the applicant's ellipsis (those three dots) and select "Pin Video".
 That will make him full screen regardless of who is speaking while you check the room and ID."
 One